Air Travel Complaints

 For All Other Complaints

 - A Transportation Industry Analyst will forward your complaint to the airline or ticket agent.
-The airline will be required to provide you with a response.
-The analyst will ask the airline to provide a copy of the response to DOT only if it falls under one of the areas DOT enforces.
-Ticket agents are encouraged to respond.
+The airline or ticket agent will provide you a written response.
+The analyst will ask the airline and ticket agent to provide a copy of the response to DOT if it falls under one of the areas DOT's Office of Aviation Consumer Protection enforces.
 The DOT analyst will then review the case to determine whether a violation occurred.
-If your complaint does not appear to fall under any of the laws that we enforce, it will still be logged in our database.

-Where can I find statistics on the number of complaints filed with DOT?
+Statistics on the number of complaints filed with DOT.

 - In addition to complaints, the report also contains statistics that the airlines file with us on flight delays, cancellations, bumping, mishandled baggage, and other helpful information.